 If they've just gone through something life changing, you'd probably be better off saving your words of encouragement and just be there for the person until they open up.
 Chances are, they won't even be in the mood to listen to anyone at that point in time.

 Our minds need time to process things so don't rush into trying to make someone feel better.

 Don't force your "wise words" down their throat

 The last thing any person wants to deal with is someone they feel like is working against them.
 When people are in a vulnerable place, their line of thought probably isn't the same as it normally is.

-I know it can be tempting to recite 150 quotes on why you should be happy to them but that’s probably just going to ruin their mood even more.
+It may be tempting to recite 150 quotes on why you should be happy but that's probably just going to ruin their mood even more.

-Understand that encouraging someone isn’t about you.
-It’s all about the person you’re trying to encourage.
-If they don’t want your encouragement, there’s nothing wrong with that.
+Understand that encouraging someone isn't always easy or even welcomed.
+It's all about the person you're trying to encourage.
+If they don't want your encouragement, there's nothing wrong with that.